breakfastquay/rubberband/README.md

 be enabled.
 It is technically possible to enable more than one, but it's confusing and not often useful.

-If you are building this software using one of the bundled library options (Speex or KissFFT), please be sure to review the terms for those libraries in `src/speex/COPYING` and `src/kissfft/COPYING` as applicable.
+If you are building this software using the bundled Speex or KissFFT library code, please be sure to review the terms for those libraries in `src/speex/COPYING` and `src/kissfft/COPYING` as applicable.

-If you are proposing to package Rubber Band for a Linux distribution using other packaged libraries, please select FFTW and libsamplerate.
+If you are proposing to package Rubber Band for a Linux distribution, please select either the built-in FFT (simpler for you) or FFTW (a bit faster) and use libsamplerate.

 #### FFT libraries supported